BTEC Music Performance and Technology Level 2

 In a nutshell

-This course will give you an introduction to the world of music and event production.
+This course will give you an introduction to the world of music industry, performance and technology.

 This course is for you if...